A Lebesgue-Lusin property for linear operators of first and second order: Abstract

-5pt This extends a result of G. Alberti for gradients on $\R^N$.
-In particular, for $m < N$, it is shown that every integrable $m$-form field on $\R^N$ is the absolutely continuous part of the boundary of some locally normal current with finite mass.
+This extends a result of G. Alberti for gradients on $\R^N$.
+In particular, for $0 \le m < N$, it is shown that every integrable $m$-vector field is the absolutely continuous part of the boundary of a normal $(m+1)$-current.